Travel Tips, Packing Recommendations, Rules of the Road

 When James was in his 30s he would carry his clients’ luggage in and out of the hotel for them.
 Ever since he suffered a herniated disc in his lower back this practice has stopped.
 You must be able to porter your own bags at all times.
 This includes carrying them up stairs, and sometimes, this might be more than one flight.
 (If your tour is a high-level tour, then it is quite possible that all of our hotels will have porters on duty.
 If your tour is a “standard” tour, then James will inform you in advance that you need to be able to carry your own bags.)
 Note: see above paragraph regarding a simple, light overnight bag.
 It will save you much grief later.

 Depending on the size of your group and where we are traveling James may send you baggage size restrictions.
+If your tour includes long-distance train travel there will definitely be size and weight guidance provided which must be adhered to.

 Clothing